Mylswamy Annadurai: Previous assignments

 During his 36 years of service in ISRO Dr Annadurai held various responsibilities.
-Prior to become the Centre Ditector, he served as programme director for IRS&SSS (Indian Remote Sensing & Small, Science and Student Satellites) that include Chandrayaan-1, Chandrayaan-2, ASTROSAT, Aditya-L1, Mars Orbiter Mission and many Indian Remote Sensing missions.
+Prior to becoming the Centre Director, he served as programme director for IRS&SSS (Indian Remote Sensing & Small, Science and Student Satellites) that include Chandrayaan-1, Chandrayaan-2, ASTROSAT, Aditya-L1, Mars Orbiter Mission and many Indian Remote Sensing missions.
 He also contributed to India's National Communication satellite (INSAT) missions as the Mission Director.
 He was the member secretary of the task team that prepared Chandrayaan I project report.
 He is the author of several research papers in his specialization.